-4.70.100 Appeal Procedures
+4.70.110 Appeal Procedures

-Any permit applicant desiring to appeal an administrative decision concerning the denial of a special event permit may petition the City Council.
+Any permit applicant desiring to appeal an administrative decision concerning the denial of a special event permit or any fees or charges related to a special event permit may petition the City Council.
 All appeals shall be in writing, shall state the specific grounds for the appeal, and shall be filed at City Hall within seven (7) calendar days after the date the applicant received notice of the administrative denial.
 An applicant aggrieved by the decision of the City Council may seek judicial review of such decision pursuant to any other applicable ordinance, statute or rule providing for such review.
+The failure to timely appeal an administrative decision shall waive the applicant’s right to appeal.

-4.70.110 Violation -- Penalty
+4.70.120 Violation -- Penalty